 In 2-wire operation, channel 1 is used for the supply.
-The two channels are galvanically isolated in both 2- and 4-wire operation.
+The two or optionally three channels are galvanically isolated in both 2- and 4-wire operation.

-The relay option and the background lighting of the optional display are only possible in 4-wire operation.
+Operation with the testo 6614 heated probe, the testo 6615 trace humidity probe, the relay option or with the background lighting of the optional display are only possible in 4-wire operation.